mfenerich/IoTSimulation/README.md

 ---

+## Logging and Monitoring

+To facilitate system monitoring and debugging, this project generates an **`app.log`** file where all system logs are stored.
+This log file includes details about API activity, system errors, and general performance metrics.

+### Key Features of `app.log`:
+- Provides a comprehensive history of system operations.
+- Useful for troubleshooting errors and monitoring API performance.
+- Designed to support future monitoring integrations like ELK (Elasticsearch, Logstash, Kibana) or Grafana.

+The log file is stored in the root directory of the application and is automatically updated during runtime.

+---

 ## Deployment Architecture

 The project uses **Kind** (Kubernetes in Docker) for local testing and deployment, with Kubernetes managing both the API and simulation services.

+Additionally, the integration of logging via app.log ensures the system is well-prepared for monitoring and debugging.

 ---